cozis/Noja/README.md

 ## Introduction
 This language was written as a personal study of how interpreters and compilers work.
 For this reason, the language is very basic.
 One of the main inspirations was CPython.

-Noja is a very high level and dynamic language.
+Noja is a very high level language.
 It operates in the same range of abstraction as languages like Ruby, Python and Javascript.

+If you want to know more, check out the `/docs` folder for documentation and `/examples` for - you guessed it - some examples!

 ## Objective
 This project aims at being an interpreter design reference, therefore it optimizes for code quality and readability.
 That's not to mean that it won't be feature-complete.
 The end goal is to have a language you can do arbitrarily complex things in.